Newborn Screenings: What You Need to Know

 Children’s Rehabilitative Services (CRS) Physical Therapy Department Spotlight

-The Children’s Rehabilitative Services (CRS) Pediatric physical therapists provide support and services for children (birth to 21 years) with developmental disabilities, and their families.
+The Children’s Rehabilitative Services (CRS) pediatric physical therapists provide support and services for children (birth to 21 years) with developmental disabilities, and their families.
 They aim to develop, restore and improve mobility to improve quality of life.

 Pediatric physical therapy benefits children and their families/caregivers by promoting activity and participation in everyday routines, increasing functional independence, improving strength and endurance, facilitating motor development and mobility, and easing the challenges of daily caregiving.
 Because patient’s are allowed to ”opt in” for services past the age of 21, there are several physical therapists qualified to treat individuals over the age of 21 as well.